 Owner /Developer:

-The Owner /Developer agrees and undertakes to sell the said Flat No-B-12 at floor Ground in the as more specifically described in the Schedule-A hereunder against advance payment of Rs.2,23,816/- (Rupees.
-Two Lakh Twenty-Three Thousand Eight Hundred Sixteen only) as “Initial Payment” towards the purchase price of the aforesaid Flat.
+The Owner /Developer agrees and undertakes to sell the said Flat No- <<<UNITNAME>>> at <<<FLOOR>>> Floor as more specifically described in the Schedule-A hereunder against advance payment of INR. <<<Agg_GSTValue_10_Per>>>/-(<<<Agg_GSTValue_10_TEXT>>>) as “Initial Payment” towards the purchase price of the aforesaid Flat.

 The Owner/ Developer undertakes to maintain a separate account for the Borrower and adjust the amount advanced by the Bank against the provisional/ final price as the case may be of the Flat provisionally allotted to the Borrower.

 The Owner/ Developer undertakes and agrees to execute the Builder Buyer Agreement with the Borrower before execution of this Agreement.
-It is further acknowledged and agreed by the Owner/ Developer that such Builder Buyer Agreement and No Objection Certificate regarding creation of mortgage of the said Premises in favor of the Bank shall be submitted with the Bank before execution of this Agreement.
+It is further acknowledged and agreed by the Owner/ Developer that such Builder Buyer Agreement and No Objection Certificate regarding creation of mortgage of the said Premises in favor of the Bank, shall be submitted with the Bank before execution of this Agreement.

-Both the Owner/ Developer and Borrower agrees that non-compliance of the condition president mentioned in clause 4(c) above, shall render this Agreement invalid at the discretion of the Bank and the Bank shall have the right to recover all the outstanding amount from the Borrower and Owner/Developer pertaining to the Facility advanced to the Borrower.
+Both the Owner/ Developer and Borrower agrees that non-compliance of the condition precedent mentioned in clause 4(c) above, shall render this Agreement invalid at the discretion of the Bank and the Bank shall have the right to recover all the outstanding amount from the Borrower and Owner/Developer pertaining to the Facility advanced to the Borrower.

-The Owner/ Developer acknowledge and agrees that on completion of the construction of the Flat as per the construction schedule as specifically mentioned in Schedule-B, the possession thereof shall be handed over by the Owner/ Developer to the Borrower subject to his/ her compliance with all the terms and conditions of the allotment letter dated-22-Nov-2023 and after obtaining in writing a no objection certificate from the Bank.
+The Owner/ Developer acknowledge and agrees that on completion of the construction of the Flat as per the construction schedule as specifically mentioned in Schedule-B, the possession thereof shall be handed over by the Owner/ Developer to the Borrower subject to his/ her compliance with all the terms and conditions of the allotment letter dated <<<SALEDATE>>> and after obtaining in writing a no objection certificate from the Bank.
 The Allottee / Borrower shall hold the said possession of the Flat in trust till all the Dues as per terms and conditions of the Facility Agreement be paid to the Bank.

 The Owner/Developer shall not entertain any request of transfer of the Flat without the prior written consent of the Bank.